mgendarme/BriFiSeg/README.md

 # BriFiSeg
 BriFiSeg is a method developped to perform semantic and instance segmentation of nuclei in brightfield images.
+[Paper](https://arxiv.org/abs/2211.03072) with all the details.
+Please site it if you refer to this work.

 The method is based on deep convolutional neural network architecture (U-Net mainly, but FPN, PSPNet and Deeplab v3+ can also be found) using deep pre-trained encoders.
 We provide plenty of encoders compatible with our architectures.
 Also ResNeXt, and Squeeze-and-Excitation networks were written in R and tested here.
 Code not available in R before!